briansmith337/zulip/templates/zerver/help/reading-strategies.md

 # Reading strategies

-Zulip works a little bit differently than other chat platforms.
-Read [streams and topics](/help/about-streams-and-topics) if you're not yet familiar with Zulip's topics, and [why Zulip](/why-zulip) if you're curious why we built Zulip the way we did.
+Axxess works a little bit differently than other chat platforms.
+Read [streams and topics](/help/about-streams-and-topics) if you're not yet familiar with Axxess's topics, and [why Zulip](/why-zulip) if you're curious why we built Axxess the way we did.

-We've outlined a few ways users process messages in Zulip.
+We've outlined a few ways users process messages in Axxess.

 ## Topic by topic